-New therapy helps to improve audio and visual perception in stroke patientsMarch 4th, 2014 in Neuroscience /
+New therapy helps to improve audio and visual perception in stroke patientsMarch 4, 2014 in Medicine & Health / Neuroscience

 A stroke can cause permanent damage to important parts of the brain, with the result that many stroke survivors require lifelong care and support.
 'It is not uncommon for stroke patients to suffer from an awareness deficit or a reduced response to stimuli on one side of their body.
 This condition, known as hemispatial neglect, can mean that patients are unable to properly perceive people, images or sounds on that side,' explains Professor Georg Kerkhoff from the Department of Clinical Neuropsychology at Saarland University.
 'These phenomena tend to be observed when the right side of the brain is damaged, in which case, the left side of the body is affected.'
 Another factor that complicates the situation is that patients are often unable to correctly assess their own state of health or even deny that they have a deficit in this area.
 Experts refer to this aspect of hemispatial neglect as patient unawareness.
 'This lack of awareness reduces the chances of therapeutic success and makes treatment more difficult,' says Kerkhoff.
 'So far there have only been limited therapeutic options for this group of patients.'